 - Put the cookies in the fridge for 30 minutes and preheat the oven to 175 degrees C.

-- Bake for 11-12 minutes or until slightly golden then allow to cool at room temperature.
+- Bake for 11-12 minutes or until slightly golden.
+Then allow the cookies to cool at room temperature.

 - Cut a piece of string (about 20 cm/ 9 inches long).
 Thread the string through the hole.